mykhailo-vaskivnyuk/y-n-w/todo/readme.md

 ## APP

 - send only required data in requests
-- confirm changes being loaded date
+- confirm events being loaded date
 - one loading proccess at a time
 - chain user_id with node_id (net_id) ?
 - which data reload on reconnect ?